Division of Hand Surgery

 Hand Surgery Leadership and Administration

 The Division of Hand Surgery is led by Martin Posner, MD.
-Our associate chiefs are Nader Paksima, DO, MPH; Steven Green, MD; and Thomas J. Graham, MD.
+Our associate chiefs are Nader Paksima, DO, MPH, and Steven Green, MD.
 Other members of our leadership team include Steven Z. Glickel, MD, director of research; Louis W. Catalano, MD, who along with Dr. Posner serves as co-director of our fellowship program; and S. Steven Yang, MD, MPH, director of clinical affairs.